Ryuasd/hQuestMaster/README.md

 Being a Web App, theorically can run on any modern browser (Desktop, Tablet or Mobile) but later i will also release an ad-hoc App for Android and iOS.

+At this time, only the base Game System is officially supported.
+I'm working on implementing all the tiles & rules of all official expansions, and also for homebrew tiles!

 <br/>

 ## Backstory